berthojoris/LLM-API-Key-Proxy/README.md

 3. Copy the exported environment variables to your platform's configuration
 4. Each credential uses a numbered format (e.g., `QWEN_CODE_1_ACCESS_TOKEN`)

 **Note**: OAuth credentials without refresh tokens cannot be automatically renewed and will expire (typically 1 hour for Google OAuth, longer for other providers).
+Device Flow providers like Qwen include refresh tokens for automatic renewal.

 ## Configuration